Marty Hurley: My Journey To My First Cape Epic Finish Line

 Taking on the Cape Epic takes more than fitness — it takes preparation.
 Finding a balance between life, work, training and racing.
 Planning your nutrition and fuelling.
 Choosing and maintaining the right equipment.
 Getting familiar with the route demands and thinking through your pacing.
 Training for the heat.
 Sorting your gear and logistics.
 Being mentally ready.
 And showing up with a whole lot of heart.

-Marty’s journey is proof of what is possible when you commit to a structured plan, work with a coach, and trust the process.
+Marty’s journey is proof of what is possible when you have the support of family, friends, and a coach, commit to a structured plan, and trust the process.
 He put in the effort, day after day..., and it paid off.
 If you're considering the Cape Epic, let this story be your reminder...

 -